 10 interesting facts to celebrate World Telecommunications Day

-World Telecommunication day marks the constant evolution of communication technology but also increases the awareness of digital inequalities among countries.
-It focuses on the possibilities that technology brings into our daily life – and more specifically on the benefits of the Internet and ICT.
-This special day reminds us that we have to keep bridging the digital divide and accelerate digital transformation.
+World Telecommunication Day marks the constant evolution of communication technology and increases awareness of digital inequalities among countries.
+It focuses on the possibilities technology brings into our daily life – specifically, the Internet’s and ICT’s benefits.
+This special day reminds us to keep bridging the digital divide and accelerating digital transformation.

 Some interesting facts about Telecommunications